maciejskorski/software_engineering/docs/uml_modelling.md

 ## Example: Web App by Model-View-Controller

 The example below illustrates the application of the *Model-View-Controller* framework which separates interface and business logic.
-To do so, it distinguish element roles - such as *boundary, control or entity objects*, called  *stereotypes*.
+To do so, it uses elements with distinguished roles - such as *boundary, control or entity objects*, called  *stereotypes*.
 The system depicted is a web application which visualizes data scrapped on a daily basis from web resources.

 The code snipppet is shown below